Group

 3. Take photos of the high water (or evidence of high water) that you’re observing and make note of the weather and broader flood impacts.

 4. Click on the Contribute tab to document your observations and upload your photos.
+You can use a computer to submit your observations once home, which may be easier than using your mobile phone.

 Additional Project Resources